yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 <script async defer src="https://hypothes.is/embed.js"></script>
 ``

-RFC authors and WG participants can be alerted on annotations to their documents using RSS and Atom feeds such as: https://hypothes.is/stream.rss?uri=https://tools.ietf.org/html/rfc1149.
+RFC authors and WG participants can be alerted whenever their documents are annotated using RSS and Atom feeds such as: https://hypothes.is/stream.rss?uri=https://tools.ietf.org/html/rfc1149.

-The Hypothesis system is open source, so it can be adopted to our needs later on.
+The Hypothesis system is open source, which means that it can be adopted to our needs during the experiment or later.

 # Trying it for Yourself

 * Go to https://hypothes.is/ and paste a link, e.g. https://tools.ietf.org/html/rfc1149.
 * Now open the sidebar to view existing public annotations.
 * Highlight some text and right-click it.
-You will need to open an account to create your own annotations.
+You will need to sign up for an account to create your own annotations.